salvador-castro/salvador-castro/README.md

-# Welcome to Salvador's Hilarious Code Fiesta! 🎉
+# Welcome to Salvador's Comedic Code Adventure! 🎉

 ## About Me

-🤡 Hey there, I'm Salvador, the Chief Code Jester at UTN!
-Currently, I'm juggling three thrilling websites while dodging unexpected '{' on line 32.
-When I'm not wowing the crowds with my coding antics, you can find me perfecting my clown comedy routine and exploring the limits of laughter. 🎭
+🤡 Hey there, I'm Salvador, the Chief Code Jester and Information Systems Engineering student at UTN Regional Buenos Aires! 🎓 I'm on a mission to infuse laughter into every line of code I write.
+Currently, I'm hard at work on three mysterious websites for UTN, sprinkling them with humor and whimsy. 💻🎭

 ## Projects

-🚀 Step right up and behold my amazing UTN projects:
+🚀 Step right up and get ready for a wild ride!
+Here are some of my incredible ongoing projects:

-- [UTN Website 1](link-to-website-1): Witness the magic of Python, PHP, and JavaScript come together in perfect harmony.
-This website is powered by Bootstrap, creating an enchanting user experience! 🎪💻
-- [UTN Website 2](link-to-website-2): Join me on a wild adventure through the web, guided by the mighty Selenium.
-Hold on tight as we navigate the treacherous coding waters! 🕸️🚀
-- [UTN Website 3](link-to-website-3): Brace yourself for a symphony of laughter and functionality, orchestrated by Symfony.
-It's like a circus performance where code meets pure entertainment! 🎶🎩
+- Project 1: Join me on an interactive journey of coding brilliance and comic chaos!
+You won't believe your eyes as Bootstrap, Selenium, and Symfony combine forces to create a web experience like no other. 🌟
+- Project 2: Prepare for a rollercoaster of laughter and innovation as Python, PHP, and JavaScript dance harmoniously in this captivating digital masterpiece.
+Hold on tight, the unexpected '{' may appear at any moment! 🎢
+- Project 3: Brace yourself for an adventure beyond imagination, where creativity knows no bounds.
+Witness the magic of code as it transforms into a whimsical symphony, showcasing my skills in Python, PHP, and JavaScript. 🎩✨

 ## Skills

-💻 Step right up and witness my amazing skills under the big top:
+💻 Behold, the weapons of hilarity I possess:

-- Programming Languages: Python, PHP, and JavaScript are my virtuoso instruments.
-I make them sing, dance, and sometimes do the Hokey Pokey! 🐍💥
+- Programming Languages: Python, PHP, JavaScript are my chosen tools to conquer the coding universe.
+I speak their language fluently, with a twist of laughter and a dash of mischief. 🐍💥
-- Framework Extravaganza: I wield the power of Bootstrap to create stunning visuals, while Symfony guides me through the coding symphony. 🎸🎵
-- Comedy Compiler: With a twist of fate and a touch of humor, I can turn any coding disaster into a joke.
-Just beware of unexpected '{' on line 32, where the fun begins! 🌹💙😄
+- Framework Mastery: I navigate the realms of Bootstrap, Selenium, and Symfony with finesse, transforming mundane websites into extraordinary experiences.
+Expect the unexpected, just like an unexpected '{' on line 32! 🌹💙😄

 ## Statistics and Most Used Languages